-According to the University Foot and Ankle Institute (UFAI), other treatments for Achilles tendinosis and plantar fasciosis usually involve cortisone injections.
+According to the University Foot and Ankle Institute (UFAI), other treatments for Achilles tendinitis and plantar fasciitis usually involve cortisone injections.
 Unfortunately, the cortisone injections do not help much.
 Because these types of injuries do not have an inflammatory process, the injections only work by means of trauma from a needle, causing an inflammatory response in the specific area.

 How it Works